ctrl-alt-del/devenv/README.md

 ```sh
 java -version
 ```
 [BACK TO TOP](#table-of-contents)

 ### Java on Ubuntu
-To install Oracle Java for Ubuntu, follow the same process for [Mac](#java-on-mac), but download the "Linux x64" or "Linux 32" `tar.gz` file instead.
+Download the latest Java for Mac from [Oracle](http://www.oracle.com/technetwork/java/javase/downloads/jdk7-downloads-1880260.html).

+Follow the instruction on there to read and accept the license agreement, then click the `tar.gz` download link for [Linux x86](http://download.oracle.com/otn-pub/java/jdk/7u75-b13/jdk-7u75-linux-i586.tar.gz) or [Linux x64](http://download.oracle.com/otn-pub/java/jdk/7u75-b13/jdk-7u75-linux-x64.tar.gz) based on your operation system.

+Once the dmg file is downloaded, double click it to start the installation.

 Alternatively, you can use PPA to install Oracle Java as well.
 ```sh